Artificial Intelligence for Microbiology and Microbiome Research

 \subsubsection{Nanopore sequencing basecalling}

-Nanopore sequencing technology has enabled inexpensive long-read sequencing with reads longer than a few thousand bases~\cite{ branton2008potential}.
+Since its introduction, nanopore sequencing has revolutionized microbial community studies by enabling portable, real-time long-read sequencing (with reads longer than a few thousand bases) at low cost~\cite{ branton2008potential,ciuffreda2021nanopore}.
+Its long reads overcome key challenges in reconstructing complex genomic structures and assembling high-quality MAGs.
+Coupled with rapid sample-to-answer workflows and streamlined analysis pipelines, nanopore technology now offers an accessible and powerful platform for real-time, in-field monitoring of environmental microbiomes.
 The basic principle of nanopore sequencing is to pass an ionic current through a nanopore and measure the change in current when a biomolecule passes through or approaches the nanopore.
 Information about the change in current can be used to identify the molecule, a process often referred to as basecalling.
 There are two challenges in basecalling.
 First, the current signal level is most dominantly influenced by the several nucleotides that reside inside the pore at any given time, rather than a single base.
 Second, DNA molecules do not translocate at a constant speed.
 Basecalling is conceptually similar to speech recognition.
-Both processes involve interpreting complex signals to extract meaningful sequences—DNA bases in the case of basecalling, and spoken words in the case of speech recognition.
+Both processes involve interpreting complex signals to extract meaningful sequences-DNA bases in the case of basecalling, and spoken words in the case of speech recognition.
 Much like the evolution of speech recognition methods, computational methods for basecalling have evolved from statistical tests to hidden Markov models and finally deep learning models.
 Those methods are often referred to as basecallers.